andriusstank/downhill/doc/docs/intro/part1.md

 Metric tensor brings different units into commensurable quantities and plays the role of preconditioner.

-There are many choices of metric tensor, each one of them giving rise to a different Hilbert space with its own inner product.
-Demanding `V` to be a Hilbert space amounts to choosing a canonical metric tensor.
+There are infinitely  many choices of metric tensor.
+Demanding `V` to be a Hilbert space means choosing a canonical one.
-But differentiation, unlike gradient descent, does not depend on the choice of metric in any way.
-Use of arbitrary metric is just asking for bugs.
+But differentiation, unlike gradient descent, does not depend on the choice of metric in any way!
+Use of arbitrary metric brings nothing but opportunities for bugs.